QuTech-Delft/OpenQL/docs/platform_ccl.rst

 Single-qubit measurements (instructions of 'readout' type) are controlled by measurement units.
 Each one controls a private set of qubits.
 A measurement unit can control multiple qubits at the same time, but only when they started at the same time.
-There are 'count' measurement units.
+There are 'count' number of measurement units.
 For each measurement unit it is described which set of qubits it controls.
 Available measurement/readout units are specified in ``meas_units`` section, as shown below.

 .. code-block::
    :linenos: